Centipedes And Millipedes

 Centipedes and millipedes spend the winter as adults in protected habitats and become active in the spring.
 During the warmer months, females lay eggs in the soil and cover them with a sticky substance, although some species give birth to living young.

 Immature stages (larvae) hatching from eggs several days later are similar to adults but smaller, having fewer leg-bearing body segments.
 Additional leg-bearing segments are produced with each moult.
 Millipedes develop through about seven stages in 21 to 25 weeks.
-Some centipedes are known to live to 6 years.
+Some centipedes are known to live for 6 years.

 Centipedes and millipedes prefer to live in moist habitats and during the day hide underneath rocks, logs, and other objects in contact with the ground.
 They are active at night.
 Centipedes feed on insects and spiders.
 They kill by grasping prey with their powerful fangs and injecting venom.
 The fangs are located on the body segment just below the head.
-Millipedes feed on decomposing organic matter, but will occasionally damage seedling plants by feeding on leaves, stems, and roots.
+Millipedes feed on decomposing organic matter, but will occasionally damage plants by feeding on leaves, stems, and roots.

 A message from Bud